MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-officials.md

 ## Set up officials who generate transportation invoices and job tickets

 This procedure applies to features in the **Inventory management** module.
-It doesn't apply to features in the [Warehouse management](warehouse-management.md) module.
+It doesn't apply to features in [Warehouse management](../../supply-chain/warehousing/warehouse-management-overview.md).

 Use the **Officials** page to set up the officials who are involved in the transportation of cargo.
 You can select the officials who are responsible for intercompany and intracompany transactions.